 Aside from this gorgeous peachy nude shade, Kandelac likes using Buy Me a Cameo ($9), which is a warm gold with a chrome finish, for fair skin.
 She also loves using a fire-engine red, like the brand's Really Red ($9), for a truly striking finish.

-Now that you have some gorgeous new polishes to test, check out a small collection of the best nail polish brands of 2018, according to Byrdie editors.
+Now that you have some gorgeous new polishes to test, check out a small collection of the best nail polish brands, according to Byrdie editors.